-Confirm is also playing a key role in the city's smart street lighting initiative.
-Now when a light stops working, it self-reports back to a system that's integrated with Confirm.
-Through reporting on real-time light failures, the solution is able to quickly prioritise and expedite repair calls, significantly improving repair times.
+Brightly software is also playing a key role in the city's smart street lighting initiative.
+Now when a light stops working, it self-reports back to a system that's integrated.
+Through reporting on real-time light failures, the solution is able to quickly prioritize and expedite repair calls, significantly improving repair times.

-The integration of the street lighting management system with Confirm is already delivering an improved repair function and will contribute to an estimated total energy saving of approximately £54 million over the next 25 years.
+The integration of the street lighting management system is already delivering an improved repair function and will contribute to an estimated total energy saving of approximately £54 million over the next 25 years.